-Teachers can extend students' Thanksgiving inquiry by having them analyze photographs of "Thanksgiving maskers" as explained in Appendix C. This activity involves combinations of cooperative learning, direct instruction, and cognitive apprenticeships as students engage in historical inquiry.
+Teachers can extend students' Thanksgiving inquiry by having them analyze photographs of "Thanksgiving maskers" as explained in Appendix C or by having them search newspapers for references to Thanksgiving, an activity described in Appendix D. Each of these activities involve combinations of cooperative learning, direct instruction, and cognitive apprenticeships as students engage in historical inquiry.